microshare/microshare.github.io/README.md

 To add a new article, head to [_data/docs.yml](_data/docs.yml) and add the title of the article.
 Then create a file with the same title in the desired folder in the [docs](docs) folder.

+### Add Images
+Use the `_includes/image.html` helper to add images to your content, simply add in your `.md` file:

+`{% include image.html url="/assets/img/banner.jpg" description="Banner" %}`

+And replace the url with the path to your image (usually in the `/assets/img` folder) and add a description.

+If needed, you can set the width of your image with the `width` parameter, for example:
+`{% include image.html url="/assets/img/banner.jpg" description="Banner" width="250px" %}`